-Ryanair announces record Summer 2022 schedule from Belgium
+Ryanair announces record Summer 2022 schedule from Belgium: 121 destinations, 17 based aircraft

 - Madeira, Portugal

-- Menorca, Santiago, Vitoria, Spain
+- Menorca, Santiago de Compostella, Vitoria, Spain

 - Poznan, Poland